davidbaschung/train-simulation/README.md

 # train-simulation
 > Trains manager for a real miniature train circuit

 This group project is based on a given circuit and railway framework (src>main>java>railway package).
-We then had to manage the trains, their speed, destination, line-commuting, trains collision avoidance, road locking and create interactible components on the graphical user interface.
+We then had to manage the trains, their speed, destination, line-commuting, trains collision avoidance, road locking and create interactive components on the graphical user interface.

 <h3>What I learned</h3>